pwjazz/sqins/README.md

 ## Imports

-You'll typically want these 3 imports
+You'll typically use these 3 imports.

 ````scala
 import java.sql._